Nasserism: In the modern-day

 Whilst Nasser governed Egypt through a strictly authoritarian one-party system, with extreme limits on any form of political dissent, present-day Nasserists stress their support for democracy, explaining Nasser's autocratic excesses as necessary to implement his revolutionary policies.
+As many attempt to "revitalize Nasserism"they begin to reframe their core values such as anti-imperialism and national dignity while also attempting to please the other side such as the Muslim Brotherhood and include Islamic frameworks in the political ideology.

 Nasserist views deeply influenced Iraqi Sunni Arab exceptionalism in Ba'athist Iraq, fostering a belief among Sunni elites that they were uniquely suited to lead Iraq and the Arab world, thereby reinforcing narratives of political dominance prior to the 2003 Invasion.
+Willard Ranges interpretation of Nasserism focuses mainly on the desire to have "honor dignity and self-esteem".
+It is not surprising that Nasserism has affected other groups in the creation of political ideologies, as many begin under the same pretenses Nasserism stands for, national dignity.